sfortz/VaryMinion/README.md

  - _results\_analyse_ is about generating tables (both in tex and pdf format) and creating plots out from analyzes.
  - _writer\_csv_ is simply a parser that turns output text files into csv.

-The _Training_NN_ folder contain all scripts to learn different models with different parameterization on the datasets used in the paper.
+The _Training_NN_ folder contains all scripts to learn different models with different parameterization on the datasets used in the paper.
  - _training\_Model_ is some kind of interface that ease the training of any RNN following the same procedure.
-It is also in charge of the managing the parameters given when the script is launched.
+It is also in charge of managing the parameters given when the script is launched.
 This script is called by _DS*-*unit.py_ scripts.
  - _training\_GRU_ and _training\_LSTM_ are called by the _training\_Model_, depending on type of RNN selected.
  - _preprocessing_ is called by the _training\_Model_ to execute the conversion of traces into tensors.
  - _vary_minion_losses_ defines two custom loss functions: Manhattan and Jaccard distances.